Danu (Hinduism): Rigveda

 In the Rigveda (I.32.9), she is identified as the mother of Vritra, the asura slain by Indra.

 Padma Purana

 In the Padma Purana, the children of Danu are described:

 Brahmanda Purana

-In the Brahmanda Purana, it is stated that while Aditi is habitually righteous, and Diti was habitually strong, Danu habitually practises maya.
+In the Brahmanda Purana, it is stated that while Aditi is habitually righteous, and Diti was habitually strong, Danu habitually practices maya.

+Danu was struck by Indra's thunderbolt after hearing him kill her son Vritra.